 Option to Select the Best

-Thumbnail drawing is not a skill; it is part of your drawing process or a tool.
+Thumbnail drawing is not a skill but part of your drawing process or a tool.
 Do not overthink about it, and let it flow freely out of you.

-If you get some great idea or have seen any good picture and do not have a camera readily available with you, you should quickly thumbnail it and make it a habit.
+If you get some great idea or have seen any good picture and do not have a camera readily available, you should quickly thumbnail it and make it a habit.